Last Updated on December 9, 2022 by Paul Guzman

 Stock Flowering Plants

 Stock plants are for landscape color during the spring, summer, and fall seasons.
 When I first started with plants (a long time ago) I would confuse them with snapdragons.
-It is considered a tender perennial and will do well in USDA zones 7-10.
+It is a tender perennial and will do well in USDA zones 7-10.

 When To Plant

-Springtime is when they will look their best however you can plant them in partial shade to make them last longer into the summer seasons.
+Springtime is when they will look their best, however, you can plant them in partial shade to make them last longer into the summer seasons.
 It is considered a herbaceous perennial in cooler type climates.
 The most common Stock will grow from 1.5 to about 2.5 ft. tall and about 4″ wide.
 There are also the tall ones that reach up to 3 ft. tall.

 Stock plants are hardy easy to care for plants with very little maintenance involved Watering and occasional fertilizing are all you need to do.
 The blooms are long-lasting and will generate more without you having to deadhead them.
 There are over 50 cultivars of stock plants.